COVID-19 Newly Qualified Teachers

 Absences related to coronavirus

-Absences that total 30 days or more, and not related to COVID-19, will continue to cause the induction period to be extended
+Absences totalling 30 days or more that are not related to coronavirus (COVID-19) will continue to extend the induction period.

 Completion of the induction period

-Headteachers and appropriate bodies should continue to make a decision on whether an NQT has met the Teachers’ Standards, based on their performance throughout their induction.
+We expect the vast majority of ECTs to continue to work and complete their induction as usual.
+Headteachers and appropriate bodies should continue to make a decision on whether an ECT has met the Teachers’ Standards, based on their performance throughout their induction.

-We acknowledge that many NQTs are continuing to work in schools in some form despite many schools being closed.
+We acknowledge that many ECTs are continuing to work in schools in some form despite many schools being closed.

-Where possible, we would encourage NQTs to continue with their professional development and maintain frequent contact with their induction tutor and/or mentor.
+Where possible, we would encourage ECTs to continue with their professional development and maintain frequent contact with their induction tutor and/or mentor.

-Headteachers, induction tutors and appropriate bodies should continue to refer to the NQT induction statutory guidance about the assessment process.
+Headteachers, induction tutors, and appropriate bodies should continue to refer to the Induction for Early Career Teachers (GOV.UK) about the assessment process.

-The final assessment meeting should remain at the end of the induction period for the majority of NQTs and evidence should continue to be collected if the NQT is still working in schools in some form.
+The final assessment meeting should remain at the end of the induction period for the majority of ECTs and evidence should continue to be collected if the ECT is still working in schools in some form.
 This process will be kept under review.

 What advice is there on Initial Teacher Training?